red-carla/NetflixDatabaseTests/README.md

 # NetflixDatabaseTests

+Database Creation files can be found in the folder DBCreation:

 Please run the SQL file to create the netflixDB database in MSSQL (I used MSSQL 20)

 Please import the Mongo collections into a database named 'netflixDB' in Mongo Compass

 EF database will be created on running the solution

 The connection strings should work as is